* COVID-19 UPDATE: All DS services are available. However, all services have been modified for student, staff, and faculty safety.

 - Your professor will fill out the faculty section and submit both the contract and exam to the DS office.

 - You may schedule an appointment after providing the test contract to your professor.
 Be sure to communicate with your professor because these exams do expire.

 - To schedule an appointment, please call (951) 552-8814.

 Peer mentors are assigned to students on the Autism Spectrum.
 Please call 951-552-8814 or email email@example.com to find out more about this opportunity.

-Call 951-552-8814 or email firstname.lastname@example.org to book an appointment with an academic coach.
-After receiving a confirmation email, your coach or mentor will send a separate email with further instructions before your scheduled appointment.
+Call 951-552-8814 or email firstname.lastname@example.org to book an appointment with an Academic Support Mentor.
+After receiving a confirmation email, your mentor will send a separate email with further instructions before your scheduled appointment.